alecthomas/tuplespace/README.md

 - No replication.
 - No reservations (transactions).
+- Matching (read/take) is currently very naive and simply iterates over all tuples.

 ## Plans

 - Implement fault tolerance (possibly using Raft).
 - Implement reservations.
-- Implement
+- Implement indexing on tuple fields to speed up matching.

 ## Glossary

-- **Tuple**: A fixed length, ordered collection, of typed values.
+- **Tuple**: A fixed length ordered collection of typed values.
 - **Match**: A tuple-like object that is matched against tuples in the tuplespace.
 Null elements will match any value, and non-null elements match the same value in a tuple.

 ## Operations